minihazel/FIKA-FPS/README.md

 If you prefer a video tutorial, step-by-step, at a slow pace: [Installing Fika for Performance](https://www.youtube.com/watch?v=LwYeS1IeZTo)

+NOTE: The video tutorial IS OUT OF DATE.
+If you use common sense, it should work.
+If you need careful instructions, do not watch the video tutorial.

 # Prelude
 This is a step-by-step tutorial for those of you who only want to use Fika for PERFORMANCE, and coop is only optional.
 I will NOT cover how to set up for multiplayer.